Oracle DBA 1 - Core competences

 Background

-Some familiarity with Oracle as relational database system and with the application development process and SQL (see Oracle fundamentals course and SQL workshop).
+Some familiarity with Oracle as relational database system, with the application development process, and with SQL (see Oracle fundamentals course and SQL fundamentals).

 Main topics